carpentries-incubator/workflows-nextflow/episodes/15-coding_practices.md

 ~~~
 {: .language-groovy}

+A strength of Nextflow is file staging, i.e.,
+preparing files for use in process tasks.
 Staging files by providing them as process input has several benefits.
 - Files are updated only when necessary.
 - A single file/folder can be shared, without downloading multiple
 times as in the example above.
 - Nextflow supports retrieving files from any valid URL, meaning
-potentially few lines of code.
+potentially fewer lines of code.

 ~~~
 process DO_SOMETHING {